Trade directory · Savannah metro · Georgia

 Insurance Minimums

-Georgia requires $600,000 general liability insurance for contractors.
-Workers compensation required if employing others.
-Professional liability recommended for electrical and plumbing work.
+Georgia requires minimum $50,000 general liability insurance for licensed contractors.
+Workers compensation required for employees.
+Savannah may require additional coverage for city contracts or commercial work.

 § C · Path to license